Morumbi Shopping shooting

-On November 3, 1999, a mass shooting occurred inside a movie theater room at the Morumbi shopping mall in São Paulo, Brazil.
-The perpetrator, Mateus da Costa Meira, then a 24-year-old medical student, killed three people who were in the room and injured four others.
+On November 3, 1999, a mass shooting occurred inside a movie theater at the Morumbi shopping mall in São Paulo, Brazil.
+The perpetrator, Mateus da Costa Meira, then a 24-year-old medical student, killed three people and injured four others inside the theater.

 Meira was initially sentenced to 120 years in prison, a term that was later reduced to 48 years.
-After attempting to kill another prison inmate, he was deemed mentally unfit in 2011 and moved to a psychiatric hospital.
-He remained there until his release in 2024.
+After attempting to kill another prison inmate, he was deemed mentally unfit in 2011 and moved to a psychiatric hospital, where he remained until his release in 2024.

 He is known in Brazil as the "shopping mall shooter" or the "cinema shooter".

-The screen in which the shooting occurred was permanently closed.
-The cinema closed its three remaining screens in 2012, freeing up space for new stores at the mall.